Lloyd Bridges: Columbia Pictures and U.S. Coast Guard

 I didn't have enough maturity for a leading man.
 I looked too broad in the shoulders ... too much like a kid.
 I never could get into (Columbia studio boss) Harry Cohn's office.
 All the best roles went to Glenn Ford and William Holden.
 They just put me in these awful B-pictures, like Two Latins from Manhattan.
 I even did a Three Stooges short.
 Sometimes I'd be in two or three movies a week.
 It was tough sledding.

 He left Columbia Pictures during World War II to enlist in the United States Coast Guard.
 Following his discharge, he returned to acting.
 In later years, he was a member of the U.S. Coast Guard Auxiliary, did several public service announcements for the organization, and was made an honorary commodore.
-Bridges' Sea Hunt character Mike Nelson was also portrayed as a member of the Coast Guard Auxiliary and sometimes appeared in uniform.
-Bridges' sons, actors Beau and Jeff, also served in the Coast Guard and Coast Guard Reserve.
+Bridges's Sea Hunt character Mike Nelson was also portrayed as a member of the Coast Guard Auxiliary and sometimes appeared in uniform.
+Bridges's sons, actors Beau and Jeff, also served in the Coast Guard and Coast Guard Reserve.